 Fishing the Campaspe River

-The Campaspe river is a great freshwater fishing location providing access to yellowbelly, cod, redfin, and trout.
+Campaspe River Fishing Guide is a great freshwater fishing location providing access to yellowbelly, cod, redfin, and trout.
 There is also carp and here and many of them with annual carp removal days.
 Along the Campaspe, the best baits include Scrub worms, Crickets, Power bait, Yabbies, Mudeye.
 We also recommend flicking a wide range of spinners, soft plastics & lures can be a great method of catching a prized redfin or golden perch.
 Why not read our guide on the best lures to catch redfin & golden perch

 When targeting freshwater species such as trout and redfin we recommend fishing with a light spinning rod.
 This will make the experience more enjoyable and improve your catch rates.
 We suggest a 1-3 or 2-4 kilo fishing rod.
 Coupled with a 2000, 2500 or 3000 size reel that’s been spooled with a decent quality braid between 4-8 pound.
 Then finished with roughly a rod length of a quality fluorocarbon leader.